Brick polytopes of spherical subword complexes and generalized associahedra: Root configurations

 \begin{typeA}[Contact tree] In type~$A$, the root configuration~$\Roots{I}$ forms a basis of~$\one^\perp$ if and only if the contact graph of~$\Lambda_I$ is a tree.
 It is independent if and only if the contact graph of~$\Lambda_I$ is a forest.
-For example, the word~$\Qexm$ of Example~\ref{exm:recurrent1} is realizing. \end{typeA}
+For example, the subword complex $\subwordComplex(\Qexm)$ of Example~\ref{exm:recurrent1} is root independent. \end{typeA}